 Who is eligible to submit a request for travel funding?

 - Smith College science students who are co-authors of a research paper or poster, with a faculty member, AND are traveling to present this work at an academic professional conference are eligible to submit a request for travel funding.
 We do not fund student conference attendance without presentation of a paper or poster.
-NOTE: Priority for funding goes to students who work with Smith College faculty members or faculty members from another of the Five Colleges.
-Students who work with faculty members from other colleges or universities (for example, with a REU faculty mentor) may be considered for travel funding if other requirements are met.
+Priority for funding goes to students who work with Smith College faculty members or faculty members from another of the Five Colleges.
+Students who work with faculty members from other colleges or universities (for example, with a REU faculty mentor) will be considered for travel funding.

 - If students are waiting for their presentations/posters to be accepted by the conference or meeting organizers, they can still apply and receive funding for registration, etc. However, the student will be asked to provide confirmation of acceptance of the poster/presentation.
 The student will be asked to pay back any funds dispersed if the poster/presentation is not ultimately accepted.
 The student will also be asked to return any funds distributed if the trip is cancelled.

-- Students are only granted Science Center travel funds once during an academic year.
+- Students are only granted a total of $500 in travel funds during an academic year.

 What is covered?